Molecular Formula Of Silicon Dioxide

 Q: Is silicon dioxide harmful?

 A: Crystalline silica, particularly in its respirable form, can be harmful to human health if inhaled.
-Prolonged exposure can lead to silicosis, a serious lung disease.
+Think about it: prolonged exposure can lead to silicosis, a serious lung disease.
 Amorphous silica, like glass, is generally considered less hazardous.

 Q: How is silicon dioxide produced?